 Our Director Independence Policy includes provisions on directors' tenure.
 Independent directors will generally retire from the Board after they have served for 12 years.
 The independent directors can waive this retirement requirement to allow a director to serve for up to three additional years if they unanimously determine that it is in the company's best interests to do so.
 Thereafter, the retirement requirement can be waived by the independent directors on an annual basis if they unanimously determine that it is in the company's best interests to do so.
-The Board does not have a mandatory retirement age for directors.
+Thereafter, the retirement age for directors.
 Other mechanisms of Board renewal include the rigorous Board and committee assessments (see page 47), the evergreen list of prospective candidates (see page 37) and the annual review of the directors' skills matrix (see page 40).